Release-Candidate/tzolkin-calendar/README.md

 ### Github Documentation on Collaborating with Issues and Pull Requests

 See GitHub's documentation about how to contribute for details: [Contributing at Github](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests)

+### More Information

+Detailed information is available at the [documentation website: Contributing](https://tzolkin-calendar.readthedocs.io/en/latest/contributing.html)

 ## License